Canardoux/flutter_sound/flutter_sound/doc/codec.md

 A Wave file is just PCM data in a specific file format.

-The Wave audio file format has a terrible drawback : **it cannot be streamed**.
+The Wave audio file format has a terrible drawback : it cannot be streamed.
 The Wave file is considered not valid, until it is closed.
 During the construction of the Wave file, it is considered as corrupted because the Wave header is still not written.

 Note the following limitations in the current Flutter Sound version :